squinkylabs/SquinkyVCV/docs/sq.md

 ## Extending the length

-There is a temporary hack to make it possible to lengthen a track.
+The end of the sequence (loop point) is indicated with a vertical purple line in the piano roll.

+There are two ways to change the length of the sequence: inserting notes past the end, and the change length command.

 You may move the cursor past the end of the track.
 If you insert a note there, the track will be extended in units of 4/4 bars to accommodate the new note.

-Note that it is not easy to know how long your track actually is.
-And it is currently impossible to shorten it, once you have lengthened it.
+This way there is always room available in a measure to insert new notes.

+The other way, with the change length command, allows more control.
+Pressing the 'n' key will set the length to the nearest grid point to the cursor.
+This allows setting and end point that is not on a bar boundary, and also allows shortening a track.

+Note that the end point is quantized to the grid, even if *snap to grid* is not enabled.

+Note, also that if the end point is set earlier than any notes, the notes after the new end point will be deleted or shortened to fit in the new length.

 ## Some hints with editing

 Once you have selected a note, or group of notes, it is very easy to move them around, typically by Pressing 's', 'd', or 'p' to set the editor editing start time, duration, or pitch.
-Then all selected notes may be adjusted with the '+' and '-' keys (and may others).
+Then all selected notes may be adjusted with the '+' and '-' keys (and many others).

 New notes are inserted by moving the cursor to the desired location, and pressing 'Ins'.
 There are many other keys for inserting different lengths of notes.

 Note selection, insertion, and changing can all be done with the mouse or the keyboard.
 So it may be handy to select some notes with the mouse, then move them from the keyboard.
 Or vice versa.

+You are free to perform any edit operation while Seq++ is playing.
+It will not glitch or crash.
+One tip, however: it is very difficult to edit while playing if the scroll function is enabled - you will end up fighting over the cursor position, and Seq++ will usually win.
+So turn off scroll if you wish to edit while playing.